Weather Underground: Haymarket Police Memorial bombing

-Shortly before the Days of Rage demonstrations on October 6, 1969, the Weatherman planted a bomb which blew up a statue in Chicago commemorating the deaths of police officers during the 1886 Haymarket Riot.
+Shortly before the Days of Rage demonstrations on October 6, 1969, the Weathermen planted a bomb which blew up a statue in Chicago commemorating the deaths of police officers during the 1886 Haymarket Riot.
 The blast broke nearly 100 windows and scattered pieces of the statue onto the Kennedy Expressway below.
-The city rebuilt the statue and unveiled it on May 4, 1970, but the Weathermen blew it up as well on October 6, 1970.
+The city rebuilt the statue and unveiled it on May 4, 1970, but the Weathermen blew it up again on October 6, 1970.
 The city rebuilt the statue once again, and Mayor Richard J. Daley posted a 24-hour police guard to protect it, but the Weathermen destroyed the third one, as well.
 The city compromised and rebuilt the monument once more, but this time they located it at Chicago Police Headquarters.

 "Days of Rage"

 One of the first acts of the Weathermen after splitting from SDS was to announce they would hold the "Days of Rage" that autumn.
 This was advertised to "Bring the war home!"
 Hoping to cause sufficient chaos to "wake" the American public out of what they saw as complacency toward the role of the U.S. in the Vietnam War, the Weathermen meant it to be the largest protest of the decade.
 They had been told by their regional cadre to expect thousands to attend; however, when they arrived, they found only a few hundred people.

 According to Ayers in 2003, "The Days of Rage was an attempt to break from the norms of kind of acceptable theatre of 'here are the anti-war people: containable, marginal, predictable, and here's the little path they're going to march down, and here's where they can make their little statement.'
 We wanted to say, "No, what we're going to do is whatever we had to do to stop the violence in Vietnam.'"
 The protests did not meet Ayers' stated expectations.

 Though the October 8, 1969, rally in Chicago had failed to draw as many as the Weathermen had anticipated, the two or three hundred who did attend shocked police by rioting through the affluent Gold Coast neighborhood.
 They smashed the windows of a bank and those of many cars.
 The crowd ran four blocks before encountering police barricades.
 They charged the police but broke into small groups; more than 1,000 police counter attacked.
 Many protesters were wearing motorcycle or football helmets, but the police were well trained and armed.
 Large amounts of tear gas were used, and at least twice police ran squad cars into the mob.
 The rioting lasted about half an hour, during which 28 policemen were injured.
 Six Weathermen were shot by the police and an unknown number injured; 68 rioters were arrested.